cfengine/documentation/reference/promise-types.markdown

 ### unless

-**Description:** Describes negated extended classes ANDed with context.
+**Description:** Class expression to further restrict the promise context.
 This is exactly like `ifvarclass` but logically inverted; see its description for details.

 **Type:** `string`